-Previously, regarding the extrapolation for ultra-long term risk-free rates where there is no market data, flat forward rates were assumed after the latest market data (40 years for JPY and 30 years for USD).
-From this year-end disclosure, an ultimate forward rate was applied.
+Regarding the extrapolation for ultra-long term risk-free rates where there is no market data, an ultimate forward rate was applied.
 More specifically, the ultimate forward rate was set at 3.5% and the last liquid point was set at 40 years (30 years for USD) and, based on Smith-Wilson methodology, forward rates on or after 41 years (31 years for USD) were extrapolated to converge to the ultimate forward rate over 20 years (30 years for USD).
-These parameters were set primarily in reference to the discussion on Insurance Capital Standard (ICS) being developed by the International Association of Insurance Supervisors (IAIS) for the international capital standard.
+These parameters were set primarily in reference to the discussion on ICS.
 The reasons for setting the last liquid point at 40 years (30 years for USD) are as follows: